 Finding fun at Camping du Phare is pretty easy as they have playgrounds, basketball, and horseshoes right at the site.
 If you’re ready to leave the grounds, try booking an excursion with the campsite to see the beautiful local area which includes several sites including Perce Rock and all the great hiking, biking and sightseeing areas of Bonaventure Island.
 If you come at the right time of year, make it a point to get on a whale watching tour to catch a glimpse of some of the ocean’s largest living organisms.

 That sure is a mouthful for an English speaker but this a municipal campground run by the fine folks of Riviere-du-Loop and they’ve done a fantastic job.
 116 total campsites dot the grounds which is situated on the shores of the timeless St. Lawrence River.
 These sites come with your choice of 30 or 50 amp electrical along with water and sewer utility hookups.
 After you’ve used the site’s scenic, recreational areas to jog, walk or hike you can get everything cleaned up with the site’s laundry, restroom and shower facilities.
-These site also contains fire pits, picnic tables, free bike rental, a water playground and free wireless internet access across the entire campground.
+These sites also contain fire pits, picnic tables, free bike rental, a water playground and free wireless internet access across the entire campground.

 There’s plenty to do right at the campground, but you can also adventure to enjoy the beautiful local area.
 Popular areas to see include the Ile aux Lievres, the Parc de la Pointe, the Parc de Chutes and riverboat tours of the St. Lawrence River.
 If rain has got you down, pack up the family to the St. Lawrence Exploration Center.